-- Those who are staying with or visiting the local population. - Frequent and/or long-stay travellers to areas where sanitation and food hygiene are likely to be poor. - Adventure travellers visiting rural areas and staying in basic accommodation such as backpackers. - Those with existing medical conditions such as liver disease or haemophilia. - Men who have sex with men. - People who inject drugs. - Those who may be exposed to the virus through their work. - Those going to areas of hepatitis A outbreaks who have limited access to safe water and medical care.
+- those who are staying with or visiting the local population. - frequent and/or long-stay travellers to areas where sanitation and food hygiene are likely to be poor. - adventure travellers visiting rural areas and staying in basic accommodation such as backpackers. - those with existing medical conditions such as liver disease or haemophilia. - men who have sex with men. - injecting drug users. - those who may be exposed to the virus through their work.

+those going to areas of hepatitis A outbreaks who have limited access to safe water and medical care.